Jimmy1106/Spatial-NetVLAD/README.md

 # **Spatial-NetVLAD**

-* An encoding layer that improves the CNN performance on Image classification tasks.
+* An encoding layer that can improve CNN performance on Image classification tasks.

 <br>